 interested in hearing your requirements.
 I am willing to write custom

 code if needed, but instead of charging for that service I suggest

 making a donation to a local animal shelter of your choice.
 (I have

 never seen an over-funded animal shelter.)
 Contact me with what you

 need and I'll see what I can do.
 (And thank you to those who have taken

 me up on this offer!)

 Interested in seeing the source code that lets you talk directly to a packet driver?
 I have taken the lowest layer of the mTCP code and packaged it with a sample application that shows you how to interface a C program with the software interrupt mechanism used by packet drivers.
 Check it out here: mTCP_tcpacket.html

 All of the applications use the mTCP TCP/IP library which is designed for high performance even on small, slower machines.
 The code is written in a combination of C++ and assembler.
 The style of coding is more like "C with classes" to improve the structure of the code with assembler being used in limited areas to improve the performance.
-The source code is open source and fairly well commented.
+The source code is fairly well commented.
 You can look at it as a framework for writing TCP/IP applications for DOS, complete with plenty of examples.